Would you be willing to display what your inner voice tells you on the largest billboard in Time Square?

 Naturally, the answer is always, "No!
 I can only control the Present."
 I am in control of my reaction to any situation.

 I know many of my friends and clients who are stuck in the past.
 They still dream of the bright future, but not much different is happening to them.
-Wanting something is not the same as making it happen without positive thinking.
+Wanting something is not the same as making it happen.

 Here is the process that keeps me on track.
 I am using my inner voice to help me move towards my vision.